ceralena/go-restroute/README.md

 * using methods or closures as your handlers

 Both approaches - or a combination of the two - are appropriate in different circumstances.

+## License

+MIT license.
+See the LICENSE file.